-We’ve all played Trivial Pursuit, but are you familiar with the scores of other quiz games and trivia board games that are out there?
-Tabletop designers have found a ton of ways to put a fresh spin on the formula – from interesting themes to extra mechanics that add a layer of strategy to the gameplay.
-There are even quiz games designed to level the playing field, so those who normally struggle with the genre have a fighting chance.
+And tabletop designers have found a ton of ways to put a fresh spin on the formula – from interesting themes, to extra strategic mechanics, to clever tweaks that level the playing field for those who normally struggle with the genre have a fighting chance.

 - Wits & Wagers